Mental Health Facilities Billings, MT

 New Day Ranch Inc Mental Health Center

-New Day Ranch Inc Mental Health Center is a mental health clinic in Billings, Montana, located at 1724 Lampman Drive, 59101.
-New Day Ranch Inc Mental Health Center offers partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
-New Day Ranch Inc Mental Health Center provides individual psychotherapy, cognitive behavioral therapy and group therapy to children / adolescents.
-New Day Ranch Inc Mental Health Center also supports people with PTSD, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Some other services provided by New Day Ranch Inc Mental Health Center include case management, therapeutic foster care and education services.
+New Day Ranch Inc Mental Health Center is a mental health facility in Billings, MT, located at 1724 Lampman Drive, 59101 zip code area.
+New Day Ranch Inc Mental Health Center provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+New Day Ranch Inc Mental Health Center provides psychotropic medication, couples/family therapy and behavior modification to children / adolescents.
+New Day Ranch Inc Mental Health Center also supports people with PTSD, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Additional services offered by New Day Ranch Inc Mental Health Center consist of therapeutic foster care, education services and case management.

 Learn More